How to Get Into MIT Sloan

 “MIT Sloan students are informed and responsible global citizens with the vision, drive, and practical experience to make significant contributions to their organizations and to the world.”
 MIT Sloan Admissions Team

 However, with a major focus on diversity (it’s been the theme of Sloan’s interview essay for the past several years), it’s no surprise that MIT Sloan’s admissions team works hard to continually increase the diversity of perspectives present in its class.
-The Class of 2025 has 60 countries represented and included 28% of students from underrepresented U.S. minorities and 46% women.
+The Class of 2026 has included 40% international students, 15% of students from underrepresented U.S. minorities and 49% women.

 According to the admissions team, they also look beyond the numbers to ensure applicants fit with Sloan’s values.